 SoundGearLab is supported by our readers.
 We may earn a commission for purchases made after clicking on links on this page.
 Read our affiliate disclosure for more information.

 A Horse versus a Donkey.
 A Donkey versus a Mule.
 Poison versus Venom.
 Jam versus Jelly.
 Ahhh, the age-old questions that keep us racking our brains.
 The same, same, but differents of the world.The things we know.
 Or we think we know… But, wait, do we know?

-Out of all the same same but different questions, there is no question quite as deep and persistent as the one that has stayed with us all.
-The one that’s been there since the first time we sat cross-legged in our friend’s basement while his parents were at work and listened as he cranked up his dad’s music player, REO Speedwagon blasting so loudly through the speakers the old lady next door called in a noise complaint at noon on a Monday.
+Out of all the same but different questions, there is no question quite as deep and persistent as the one that has stayed with us all.
+The one that’s been there since the first time we sat cross-legged in our friend’s basement while his parents were at work and listened as he cranked up his dad’s music player, blasting so loudly through the 4 ohms and 8 ohms speakers, the old lady next door called in a noise complaint at noon on a Monday.